PeterWJefferson/CourseProject/README.md

     - High-level overview of what our app is doing
     - Diagram review
     - Review of requirements
-    - Demostration of application at work
+    - Demonstration of application at work

 ## Test the application live